 - Language: English

 Lessons take place from October to June and amount to a total of 700 contact hours.
-There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
+There is the possibility of completing the program with an internship at a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and experience in the field are required.
 Candidates with work experience or relevant studies in fashion and related fields are eligible and selected after the admission process.

 Upon completion of the Master, students will be automatically given the possibility to partake in the Polimoda Talent program.

 Former creative director of Dior Homme, Belgian designer Kris Van Assche was known for his urban, minimalistic aesthetic, balancing heritage and innovation.
 Van Assche began his education at the Royal Academy of Fine Arts, Antwerp, moving to Paris when he graduated in 1998 for an internship at Yves Saint Laurent.
 Here, Van Assche worked for Hedi Slimane and followed the designer to Dior in 2000 to work on its menswear line.
 In 2004, he launched his own menswear label.
 When Hedi Slimane exited Dior Homme in 2007, Van Assche succeeded his former mentor in the top creative position and stayed for 11 years.
 He is widely credited with making Dior contemporary.
 From 2018 to 2021, Van Assche was the artistic director of Berluti.

 - Fashion Business & Management